datarightplus/datarightplus-infosec-baseline/draft-authors-cdrplus-infosec-baseline.md

 providing or requesting additional information beyond normal data holder practices for verification code delivery offering additional or alternative services reference or inclusion of other documents

+# Acknowledgement

+The following people contributed to this document:

+- Stuart Low (Biza.io) - Editor
+- Ben Kolera (Biza.io)

+This document relies upon the CDR Data Standards and we therefore acknowledge the contribution of the following individuals:
+- James Bligh (Data Standards Body) - Lead Architect for the Consumer Data Right
+- Mark Verstege (Data Standards Body) - Lead Architect, Banking & Information Security for the Consumer Data Right
+- Ivan Hosgood (Data Standards Body & ACCC) - Solutions Architect

 {backmatter}